30-Second Overview

 - Supply chain diversification

-- Critical technology autonomy
+- Key technology autonomy

-- Enhanced cybersecurity defense capabilities
+- Enhanced cybersecurity protection capabilities

 - Deepened international cooperation